- Dogs can safely eat zucchini✔️

-Benefits of Zucchini for Dogs
+The Benefits of Zucchini for Dogs

 Not only are zucchinis tasty, but they’re also good for dogs in a number of ways.
 First off, the nutrients found within them help improve eye health and boost brain function.
 Additionally, zucchini helps improve digestion and supports a healthy weight.
-Since they’re low in calories and high in fiber, zucchinis make great additions to your dog’s diet if he or she is trying to lose weight.
+Since they’re low in calories and high in fiber, zucchinis make great additions to your dog’s diet if they are trying to lose weight.
 They also contain antioxidants that help protect cells from damage, which is beneficial for dogs with cancer or other health conditions.

 Zucchini belongs to one of the safest veggies that can be easily fed to dogs!
 Thumbs up for that!